chenming-wu/pymdp/README.rst

     vcpkg install cgal

-Note: If you are using a Windows system, please be aware that vcpkg will install the 32-bit package as the default option.
+Note: If you are using a Windows system, please be aware that VCPKG will install the 32-bit package as the default option.
 If you encounter this situation, you may need to utilize the following command.

 .. code-block:: bash